Eczema often appears as a bumpy, itchy rash.

 Symptoms & Causes

-Doctors do not know the exact cause of eczema, Suver said.
+Doctors do not know the exact cause of eczema, according to Jackie Suver, a skin-care expert and esthetician at MD Dermatology in Maryland.
 The current thinking is that it is triggered by a combination of factors, including genetics.
 People are more at risk of developing eczema if they have relatives with eczema, asthma, or seasonal allergies, she said.

 Environmental factors, such as low humidity, can make the skin dry and itchy, according to the Cleveland Clinic.
 Contact with harsh soaps, chemicals, perfumes and skin care products that contain fragrance or alcohol may irritate the skin, as will some fabrics, such as wool, and tight clothing.